liborty/rstats/README.md

 This trait is unchecked (for speed), so some caution with data is advisable.

-### Vecf64
+## Trait Vecf64

-A handful of primitive methods as in `Vecg` but operating on argument of known type `f64` or `&[f64]`.
+A handful of primitive methods as in `Vecg` but operating on an argument of known end type `f64` or `&[f64]`.

-### MutVecg & MutVecf64
+## Traits MutVecg & MutVecf64

 Mutable vector addition, subtraction and multiplication.
 Mutate `self` in-place.
 This is for efficiency and convenience.
-Specifically, in vector iterative methods. `MutVecf64` is to be used in preference, when the end type of `self` is known to be `f64`.
+Specifically, in vector iterative methods.

+`MutVecf64` is to be used in preference, when the end type of `self` is known to be `f64`.
 Beware that these methods work by side-effect and do not return anything, so they can not be functionally chained.

-### Vecu8
+## Trait Vecu8

 * Some vector algebra as above that can be more efficient when the end type happens to be u8 (bytes).
 * Frequency count of bytes by their values (Histogram or Probability Density Function).
 * Entropy measures in units of e (using natural logarithms).

-### VecVec
+## Trait VecVec

-Relationships between n vectors (nD).
+Relationships between n vectors (in d dimensions).
 This is the original contribution of this library.
 True geometric median is found by fast and stable iteration, using improved Weiszfeld's algorithm.

-* sums of distances, eccentricity measure for nD points,
+* sums of distances, eccentricity (radius) measure,
 * centroid, medoid, outliers, true geometric median,
 * transformation to zero (geometric) median data,
-* relationship between two sets of multidimensional vectors: trend,
+* trend between two sets of multidimensional vectors,
 * covariance and comediance matrices (weighted and unweighted).

 Trait VecVec is entirely unchecked, so check your data upfront.

-### VecVecg
+## Trait VecVecg

 Methods which take an additional generic vector argument, such as a vector of weights for computing the weighted geometric medians.